-You'll see the boombox isn't animated yet - we'll use animation patches to do this later.
+You'll see the boombox object in the Viewport and Simulator, but it isn't animated yet - we'll use animation patches to do this later.

 Create the audio playback controller:

-If you expand boombox_animated in the Scene tab, you'll see it's made up of multiple objects:
+If you expand boombox_animated in the Scene Panel, you'll see it's made up of multiple objects:

-There's a skeleton with several mesh underneath it.
-The mesh are where materials are applied to determine how the boombox looks.
+The first 4 objects are meshes.
+The mesh is where materials are applied, to determine how the boombox looks.